Hathor is an international training institute created by Karin Ferfers.

 My international certificate in nonviolent communication is a strong impetus in spreading this body of thought, solidly connected to many others working worldwide in the same way.

 A number of open programmes are offered each year.
 Everyone is free to participate.
 The programmes are based on the model of M.Rosenberg.
 They each offer their own specific point of view.

 Our training courses are aimed at teachers and management who want to learn the basic model of M.Rosenberg.
 With the intention of consciously thinking about their own style of communicating with pupils, parents and colleagues.

 We offer extra support for both the profit and the non-profit sector.
 This can even go as far as coaching ‘Behavioral Decisions’ within organisations.

 Hathor is an international training institute, founded by Karin Ferfers.
-It is supported by four multilingual trainers with the same vision.
+It is supported by three multilingual trainers with the same vision.
 The Hathor Institute focuses on people, groups and organisations who consciously want to improve the quality of their communication, their cooperation and their lives with themselves and others.